 But the gut can't do this on its own.
 It has a vast army of microscopic soldiers to help wage its war against disease, infection and illness - the so-called "good bacteria", which live in our gut.
 This army is actually called Gut Flora.

 Your gut contains more bacteria (gut flora) than there are people on earth.
 In fact, there's more bacteria cells on our bodies than there are human cells - technically we're more bacteria than human!

 Normally the number of beneficial and friendly bacteria in the gut vastly outnumber the bad bacteria and that keeps us healthy.

-However, it's a delicate balance and if circumstances change, bad, potentially pathogenic, bacteria can flourish causing gut infections and eventually wider health
+However, it's a delicate balance and if circumstances change, bad, potentially pathogenic, bacteria can flourish causing gut infections and eventually wider health issues.

 Bad bacteria is digestive health